kkrugler/flink-training/bootcamp/windowing/README.md

   `ProcessWindowFunction` to calculate the total number of cart items for all the records found in each 5-minute window (across all countries).

-To test, run the [BootcampWindowing2WorkflowTest](src/main/java/com/ververica/flink/training/exercises/BootcampWindowing2WorkflowTest.java) in IntelliJ.
+To test, run the [BootcampWindowing2WorkflowTest](src/test/java/com/ververica/flink/training/exercises/BootcampWindowing2WorkflowTest.java) in IntelliJ.

+If you get stuck, classes for a working solution are located in the [solution](src/solution/java/com/ververica/flink/training/solutions/) directory.

 ## Exercise 3